This detailed and step by step guide will explain how to convert FLAC files to MP3 using Windows.

-Update: As of late fall 2019 this tutorial is once again current.
+Update: As of 2020 this tutorial is current.
 The software used in this step by step guide is still completely free (Open Source) and will have your .FLAC files converted to MP3 in no time at all.

 - In order to convert your FLAC (.flac) files to MP3 (.mp3) you’ll to download and install a small, free (Open Source in fact!) “no frills” audio converter.
 Head over to the fre:ac download page and download the latest version.
 This app works in Windows Vista, Windows 7, Windows 8 and Windows 10.

 Double-click the file to install it, and literally click Next until the last step – then click Finish.
 The installation is that straight forward.